idriss-crypto/browser-extensions/README.md

 ## Gitcoin GG20 Donations
 For the first time, donations sent to a project's Gitcoin round through Twitter can be sent cross-chain.
 Donations sent on the network the round is running on (same chain donations) are routed directly through Gitcoin's [AlloV2 contracts](https://github.com/allo-protocol/allo-v2).
 They do not go through any contracts deployed by IDriss.
 The AlloV2 contract address on all networks is `0x1133eA7Af70876e64665ecD07C0A0476d09465a1`.
-Cross chain donations leverage the Across protocol through an [Across+ integration](https://docs.across.to/integration-guides/across+-integration).
+Cross chain donations leverage the Across Protocol through an [Across+ integration](https://docs.across.to/integration-guides/across+-integration).
 On the origin chain, as well as on the destination chain, donations are routed through our [wrapper contract](https://github.com/idriss-crypto/contracts/blob/DonationWrapper/src/contracts/DonationWrapper.sol).
 The addresses of this contract on different networks are

 | Network                 | Contract Address                               |
 |----------------------------|-----------------------------------------------|